Learning Goals

 Keyword Descriptors:

-• Gains knowledge from a range of disciplines.
+• Gains knowledge from a range of reliable sources and disciplines.

-• Provides evidence of knowledge, skills, and accomplishments resulting from learning activities and dialogue with others.
+• Provides evidence of knowledge, skills, and accomplishments resulting from experiences and dialogue with others.

 • Problem Solving